Is your child left-handed (and does it matter)?

 With 90% of the world made up of right-handers, how does being left-handed affect learning at school?
 Hetty Walton, mum to left-handed daughter Isobel, 11, investigates.

 5 surprising home habits that affect your child’s learning

 What are the very best ways to support your child's learning and help them reach their full potential?
 In an extract from their handbook, A Parent’s Guide to The Science of Learning, Edward Watson and Bradley Busch suggest practical ways to help your child improve how they think, feel and behave in school, all backed by psychological research.

 Best laptops for secondary school

 Thinking of investing in a laptop for your Year 7 child?
-We asked Y11 computing student Tom to test a few different secondary school laptop options so you can get the best model your budget allows and set your child up for efficient homework and remote learning (at the right price!).
+We asked computing students Tom and Noah to test a few different secondary school laptop options so you can get the best model your budget allows and set your child up for efficient homework and remote learning (at the right price!).

 Keeping up the momentum with home learning

 Struggling to keep your child on track with their home learning?
 Try these techniques for giving their motivation a boost.

 Whether your child is just learning to read and print letters or looking for ways to put their creative writing skills to the test, we've rounded up some fantastic resources to help them practise phonics, grammar, story-writing and comic-creating at home.
 Plus there are loads of different ways to connect with authors and listen to stories.

 9 tips for helping your child learn online